timvandermeij/radio-tomography/README.md

 Listener node
 -------------

-Before compiling the listener node software, you must:

-- Update the number of RF nodes in your sensor network.
+Before compiling the listener node software, you must update the number of RF nodes in your sensor network.
 You can do this as follows:

     $ cd ../../libraries/multi-spin-3.0/xpand2531
     $ vim spin_multichannel.h

 In this file, set `MAX_NUM_NODES` to the number of RF nodes in the sensor network.

-- Update the number of channels to use.
+After that, update the number of channels to use.
 You can do this as follows:

     $ vim channels.h

 In this file, set `CHANNELS_NUMBER` to the number of channels that you wish to use.
-After doing that, update the channels array a few lines below `CHANNELS_NUMBER`.
+Do not forget to update the channels array a few lines below `CHANNELS_NUMBER`.
 Make sure that the channels array starts with the channel that you want to use as default channel.

-Once you have done this, run the following commands to compile the listener node software.
+Once you have done all this, run the following commands to compile the listener node software.

     $ cd ../../../software/listener-node
     $ make